Amirhosseintsh80/Improve_Aslam_Ahmad_CPHM/README.md

-# Improved Aslam-Ahmad estimator in Cox regression model
+# Improved Aslam–Ahmad Estimator in the Cox Model

 ## Introduction

-This repository contains the implementation of the simulation studies and real-data analyses presented in the accompanying paper on constrained adaptive shrinkage estimation for the Cox model.
+This repository contains the implementation of the simulation studies and real-data analyses presented in the accompanying paper on the Improved Aslam–Ahmad estimator for the Cox model.

-The proposed methodology combines variable selection with constrained estimation to improve estimation accuracy, particularly when prior information is available.
+The proposed methodology extends the Improved Aslam–Ahmad shrinkage estimator to the Cox model by incorporating equality constraints derived from a preliminary variable selection procedure.
+The approach combines variable selection with constrained estimation to improve estimation accuracy, particularly in the presence of multicollinearity, sparse regression coefficients, and prior structural information.

 The simulation study evaluates the performance of the proposed estimator under different sample sizes, correlation structures, sparsity levels, and censoring rates.
-Performance is compared using the Relative Average Absolute Error (RAAE), Average Absolute Loss (AALS), Average Absolute Shrinkage (AAS), and other evaluation criteria described in the paper.
+Performance is assessed using Relative Average Absolute Error (RAAE), Average Absolute Loss (AALS), Average Absolute Shrinkage (AAS), and other evaluation criteria described in the accompanying paper.

-The repository also provides a framework for applying the proposed method to real survival datasets after verifying that the assumptions of the Cox model are satisfied.
+This repository also provides a practical workflow for applying the proposed estimator to real survival datasets after verifying the assumptions of the Cox model.

 ---

+# Methodology

+The proposed methodology extends the Improved Aslam–Ahmad estimator to the Cox model by integrating shrinkage estimation with equality-constrained estimation.

+Rather than relying solely on the unrestricted maximum partial likelihood estimator, the proposed approach incorporates structural information obtained from variable selection.
+Variables identified as inactive are treated as equality constraints, leading to a restricted estimator with reduced variance while maintaining satisfactory prediction performance.

+The proposed estimation procedure consists of the following steps:

+1. Fit the standard Cox model using all available covariates.

+2. Verify the adequacy of the fitted Cox model through goodness-of-fit diagnostics.

+3. Assess the functional form of continuous covariates and apply suitable transformations if necessary.

+4. Perform variable selection using the LASSO Cox regression model.

+5. Identify regression coefficients that are shrunk exactly to zero.

+6. Construct the equality constraint matrix based on these inactive predictors.

+7. Compute the restricted maximum partial likelihood estimator under the specified linear constraints.

+8. Apply the Improved Aslam–Ahmad shrinkage estimator to obtain the final constrained estimator.

+This methodology combines data-driven variable selection with constrained estimation, resulting in improved estimation efficiency, especially in the presence of multicollinearity and high-dimensional covariates.

+---

+# Limitations

+Although the proposed estimator demonstrates favorable performance across a wide range of simulation settings, several limitations should be considered.

+- The methodology assumes that the proportional hazards assumption of the Cox model is satisfied.

+- Adequate model fit should be verified before applying the proposed estimator.

+- Continuous covariates are assumed to have the appropriate functional form.
+Nonlinear effects should be modeled before estimation.

+- The quality of the final estimator depends on the variable selection procedure.
+Incorrect selection by LASSO may produce inappropriate equality constraints.

+- Equality constraints are treated as exact.
+If truly important variables are incorrectly constrained to zero, estimation bias may increase.

+- The proposed estimator is designed for linear equality constraints and is not directly applicable to nonlinear constraint structures.

+- Performance may deteriorate under extremely high censoring rates or very small sample sizes.

+- The simulation study considers predefined correlation structures, sparsity levels, and sample sizes.
+Additional studies are required to evaluate performance under more complex data-generating mechanisms.

+- The methodology assumes independent observations and does not directly address clustered survival data, recurrent events, or time-dependent covariates.

+---

 # Reproducing the Simulation Study

 The simulation scripts are fully parameterized.
-To reproduce the results reported in the paper or conduct additional experiments, the following parameters can be modified.
+To reproduce the results reported in the paper or conduct additional experiments, modify the following parameters.

 ## 1. Sample Size

-Adjust the number of observations

 ```r
 n
 ```

-Typical values used in the paper include
+Typical values:

 ```text
 50